 Even if you feel your supervisor did not contribute greatly to the final product, you must acknowledge them, if only for a very brief thank you.
 If you do not include your supervisor, it may be seen as a snub.

 There is no need to mention every member of your family or friend group.
 However, if someone was particularly inspiring or supportive, you may wish to mention them specifically.
-For example, you might acknowledge a grandparent whose own academic pursuits encouraged your own.

 Can I acknowledge a family member first?